 Taiwanese efforts to develop the human capital resources necessary for greater productivity and sustainable, equitable growth have had mixed results.
-There are a number of factors at play that work in Taiwan's favor, but equally influential are the forces which confound the efforts of policy makers and business leaders on the island.
-Taiwan enjoys many advantages through its close economic ties to large markets like China and the United States and the economic development it achieved in the 1970s and 1980s.
+There are a number of factors at play that work in the ROC's favor, but equally influential are the forces that confound the efforts of policy makers and business leaders on the island.
+The ROC enjoys many advantages through its close economic ties with large markets like PR China and the USA and the economic development it achieved in the 1970s and 1980s.
 However, the limits of these advantages without significant changes in the way human capital is developed have become apparent since the slowing of economic growth beginning in the 1990s.
-Among the chief concerns of Taiwan at this point is how to capitalize on its existing advantages and facilitate the growth of talent in other areas so as to compete in an ever-globalizing world [51].
+A chief concerns of the ROC at this point is to capitalize on its existing advantages and facilitate the growth of talent in other areas so as to compete in an ever-globalizing world [50].